Collecting information in person

 Collecting information through mobile devices

 A quality e-mail list represents a very personal and direct line of communication with customers and prospects, and mobile devices represent an opportunity to easily collect e-mail addresses on-location.
 Building a quality list is also challenging because you need to make sure that everyone on your list wants and appreciates your e-mails.
-Otherwise, you’ll be sending unwanted and inspiring all kinds of negative attitudes toward your business.
+Otherwise, you’ll be sending unwanted communications and inspiring all kinds of negative attitudes toward your business.
 (In other words, people will get mad at you.)

 Before focusing on e-mail address collection through mobile devices, make sure you’re ready to adhere to legal and professional permission standards.